-When you do a sweepstake however, there’s just a few things you need to keep in mind.
-Not everyone is interested or agrees with any form of gambling and you must respect people’s beliefs and values in the workplace.
-You also need to be careful when accepting donations through Just Giving, as a gift aid can’t usually be applied where a sweepstake or some form of gambling is involved, so just keep these things in mind!
+When accepting donations through Just Giving, remember a gift aid can’t usually be applied where a sweepstake or some form of gambling is involved, so just keep these things in mind!

-If you have an office tuck shop, why not donate all profits from it to charity?
+If you have an office tuck shop, why not donate its profits to charity?
 Even better, fill it with good, healthy, tasty food options and make everyone aware that the proceeds from it will go to a good cause.

-You’ll be surprised how quick the donations rack up!
+You’ll be surprised how quickly the donations rack up!

 10. A Pizza Day

 There aren’t many people who don’t love pizza, and for those who don’t, well, we respect your life choices…

 In all seriousness, a pizza day is a great way to fundraise but be sure to offer some alternative options that everyone can enjoy!

 We’ve done pizza and chip butty days a few times to give our fundraising efforts a little boost.
 Another fantastically simple fundraiser that requires little effort!